+The internal audit department would be more independent if it reports to the audit committee rather than the CFO.
 If the internal audit department reports to the CFO it is possible that the CFO will prevent some issues from reaching other members of the management team, or the board of directors.
 Often, the problems will be within the CFO's department, creating a conflict of interest for the CFO when deciding whether to report the issue more widely.
 An internal audit department that reports directly to the audit committee is outside the normal lines of management and reporting.
 The audit committee is part of the board of directors.
 Therefore, reporting to the audit committee increases the chance that the highest level of the organisation is aware of the problems and will approve the investigation.
 The audit committee also deals with the external auditor.
-If the internal auditor reports directly to the audit communicate the issues to the external auditor and ask them to consider them, where relevant, as part of the financial report audit.
+If the internal auditor reports directly to the audit committee it can communicate the issues to the external auditor and ask them to consider them, where relevant, as part of the financial report audit.